Frequently Asked Questions

-The training program includes hands-on, experiential learning engaging participants to study and present garden and nutrition curriculum: Learn, Grow, Eat & Go! and practical garden education as well as outdoor classroom management and food safety.
-UC GNE trainees can expect a rigorous, comprehensive program to prepare them for work with educators and students in the school garden.
+The training program includes hands-on sessions.
+Participants practice and present garden enhanced nutrition curricula including Learn, Grow, Eat & Go!, planting with the seasons, outdoor classroom management and food safety.
+UC GNE trainees can expect a rigorous, comprehensive program to prepare them for work with educators and students in school gardens.

 What are the goals of the UC GNE program?

-After completion of the training program, UC GNE volunteers will develop a plan to work in local school gardens to provide a minimum of 36 hours of evidence-based garden enhanced education to students and/or educators.
-UC GNEs will become 4-H volunteers and lead in-school nutrition and garden leadership clubs.
-UC GNEs work with the UC Master Gardeners and UC Master Food Preservers for cross-consultation and technical assistance.
+After completion of the training program, UC GNE volunteers will develop a plan to work in local school gardens to provide a minimum of 36 hours of evidence-based garden enhanced nutrition education to students and/or educators.
+UC GNEs will work with the UC Master Gardeners and UC Master Food Preservers for cross-consultation and technical assistance.

 How do I become and remain a certified UC GNE?

-Complete the 30 hour training program, deliver 36 hours of direct garden nutrition education and complete 9 continuing education units (CEU’s) to be approved by UCCE School Garden Sustainability Project Coordinator.
+Complete the 30 hour training program, deliver 36 hours of direct garden nutrition education and fulfill 9 continuing education hours per year.

 What curriculum and program support materials will be provided?

-The training will equip UC GNEs with the skills and materials necessary to deliver the Learn, Grow, Eat & Go!- Jr. Master Gardener™ curriculum.
-Depending on funding availability, UC GNEs will also be provided garden literature and curriculum materials for participants (i.e. garden journals, parent letters, etc.).
-UC GNEs will have opportunities for school garden support funds to support set-up and maintenance of school gardens (tools, soil, planter boxes, seeds, etc.).
-In addition, all UC GNEs will receive ongoing technical assistance and support from the UC Cooperative Extension School Garden Sustainability Project Coordinator and other UC GNEs.
+he training will equip UC GNEs with the skills and materials necessary to deliver the Learn, Grow, Eat & Go!- Jr. Master Gardener™ curriculum.
+Depending on funding availability UC GNEs will also be provided garden literature and curriculum materials for participants (i.e. garden journals, parent letters, etc.).
+UC GNEs will receive priority consideration for school garden support funds to support set-up and maintain school gardens (tools, soil, planter boxes, seeds, etc.).
+In addition, all UC GNEs will receive ongoing technical assistance and support from the UC GNE Project Coordinator and other UC GNEs.

 Is there a fee for the UC GNE training program?

 Yes, there is a program fee that ranges from $150 for participants seeking to volunteer in low-income schools up to $350.
-The fee covers the cost of the training, including curriculum, materials, program support and supplies.
+The fee covers the cost of the training, including: curriculum, training materials and supplies.
 Volunteers will also be required to complete a background check and TB test (approximately $40-$75).
 Scholarships are available.
 Please contact the UC GNE Coordinator for more information.